learn-co-curriculum/curriculum-team/first_day.md

 * [ "How Can I See Which Batches Have a Lesson?"](./it-learn-batch-lesson.md) shows how to ask Learn about a given lesson / tradck relationship.
 This will help you get oriented quickly.
-* Make a meantiful addition to this wiki before you close out for the first day.
+* Make a meantingful addition to this wiki before you close out for the first day.
 Try to reach beyond grammar and spelling &mdash; resolve a mystery that the docs didn't help with, link together ideas that needed linking, make the path all the better for whoever comes after.